KelvinChung2000/FABulous/README.md

 Install python dependencies

 ```
-sudo apt-get install python3-tk python3-virtualenv
+sudo apt-get install python3-virtualenv
 ```

 > [!NOTE]
 >
->If you get the warning `ModuleNotFoundError: No module named 'tkinter'` or
+>If you get the warning `ModuleNotFoundError: No module named virtualenv` or
 >errors when installing the requirements, you have to install the dependencies
 >for your specific python version.
 For Python 3.12 use
 >
 >```
->sudo apt-get install python3.12-tk python3.12-virtualenv
+>sudo apt-get install python3.12-virtualenv
 >```